ashaabrizvi/Predict_Blood_Donation/README.md

 # Predict Blood Donation for Future Expectancy

-Have a look at the deployed app on AWS EC2 Instance- https://bit.ly/2Fap4D2
+Have a look at the deployed app on AWS EC2 Instance-(Currently stopped due to fixed number of hours on Free tier limit) https://bit.ly/2Fap4D2

 Have a look at the deployed app on Streamlit Share -